-You’ll be required to pass the Army Physical Fitness Test (APFT) in order to graduate from BCT.
+You’ll be required to pass the Army Physical Fitness Test (APFT) to graduate from BCT.
 Fitness is of critical importance in the Army National Guard, and only those who are in the best shape go further in their careers.

 ADVANCED INDIVIDUAL TRAINING

 After BCT, your life in the military begins.
 Advanced Individual Training (AIT) will teach you what you need to know to do your specific job (also called your Military Occupational Specialty or MOS).

 What is the distinction between the National Guard and the reverses?